 When I came back to quilting after a seven-year hiatus, the quilt world had changed dramatically!
 Specifically, jelly rolls and other pre-cuts had come into existence, giving quilters an easy-peasy way of finding forty fabrics that blend well.

 The quilt pictured here is called A Square in a Square.
 I used a Moda jelly roll to create it.
 There is absolutely no way that I could have chosen 35 fabrics from my stash to come up with something as aesthetically pleasing…and that’s with 30+ years of experience as a quilter!

 Want a scrappy look without going insane choosing fabrics?
 Try a jelly roll today!

 Need a jelly roll friendly pattern?
-I offer two in my Etsy shop:
+I offer three in my Etsy shop: